Antonios Kriezis: Career

+Death

 He died in Athens in 1865.

+Children

 His older son, Dimitrios Kriezis, became a naval officer and served as the aide-de-camp to King George I of Greece and as Minister for Naval Affairs, while his younger son, Epameinondas Kriezis, also became a naval officer and politician.

 Honours

 Two ships of the Hellenic Navy have been named Kriezis in his honour.